 My favorite thing about the book: Lyman was one of my first books and also the first reloading manual I picked up as a hand-loader.
 This was many years ago, so it was a different edition at that time.

-My thoughts: The book is great, but incredibly outdated.
-Unfortunately they did not include most of the industries newer powders but did include some new cartridges.
-If you are new, this book is a really good choice because it guides you through everything you could potentially run into, but ultimately lacks a lot of information in regards to powders and cartidges.
+My thoughts: The book is great but incredibly outdated.
+Unfortunately, they did not include most of the industry's newer powders but did include some new cartridges.
+If you are new, this book is a really good choice because it guides you through everything you could potentially run into, but ultimately lacks a lot of information in regards to powders and cartridges.